 The 8 Best Cat Food for a Healthy Skin & Coat

-1. Smalls Freeze-Dried Raw Turkey Recipe — Best Overall
+1. Smalls Freeze-Dried Raw Turkey Recipe (Cat Food Subscription) — Best Overall

 Smalls is known for producing some great human-grade fresh foods for your feline, but the company offers a selection of premium freeze-dried “kibble” too.
 The Freeze-Dried Raw Turkey Recipe contains herring oil — a natural source of omega 3 and 6 fatty acids — making it our top choice overall for healthy skin and coats.